szabgab/tech-talks/lending-privilege.md

-# Anjuan Simmons: Lending Privilege
+# Lending Privilege - Anjuan Simmons

 From Star Trek to modern day equality, diversity, and inclusiveness.
 What can you do?